 Status – Indicates the current state of the BoxCaster such as Offline, Ready, or Broadcasting.

-Video Source – this is the physical connection to the BoxCaster from your video camera (e.g. HDMI, SDI, or RCA).
+Video Source – The physical connection to the BoxCaster from your video camera (e.g. HDMI, SDI, or RCA).

-Video Input – this is the input standard that your video source is outputting and is comprised of a resolution, frame rate, and whether it is interlaced or progressive (e.g. 1080p60, 1080i60, 720p30, etc.).
+Video Input – The input standard that your video source is outputting and is comprised of a resolution, frame rate, and whether it is interlaced or progressive (e.g. 1080p60, 1080i60, 720p30, etc.).

 Broadcast Target Resolution – The Advanced Settings for a broadcast allow you to select a target resolution, up to your account limit.
 If you do not set one, one is chosen based on your account limit and the video input.
 If you manually select a specific resolution, that one will be preferred for your broadcast.

 Broadcast Target Frame Rate – Similarly, if your account has the high frame rate feature enabled, you are able to configure the Advanced Settings to enable transcoding of the video at up to 60fps.
 Please understand that this is only supported by BoxCaster Pro, RTMP, and Broadcaster app sources -- and that you must ensure the video source going into that encoder has a high frame rate as well.

 Variable Frame Rate Encoding – The origin server prefers to encode video for streaming at a constant bitrate but a variable frame rate.
 This means that your 720p30 input might report some slight frame rate variance on the diagnostics tab; but fear not, viewers are unlikely to notice any imperfections until the variance is quite high.
 The reasons that the frame rate might not be perfectly locked in at 30fps (or 29.97/60/59.94/etc) are often due to network behavior (packet loss, latency, etc.).